exaloop/codon/docs/README.md

 Great!
 Check out our [contribution guidelines](https://github.com/exaloop/codon/blob/master/CONTRIBUTING.md) and [open issues](https://github.com/exaloop/codon/issues) to get started.
-Also don\'t hesitate to drop by our [Discord server](https://discord.com/invite/8aKr6HEN?utm_source=Discord%20Widget&utm_medium=Connect) if you have any questions.
+Also don't hesitate to drop by our [Discord server](https://discord.com/invite/8aKr6HEN?utm_source=Discord%20Widget&utm_medium=Connect) if you have any questions.